Tahaa-Dev/ResExt/CONTRIBUTING.md

 ### Commit Messages

-- Be descriptive: "Add YAML support" not "Update code"
+- Be descriptive: "Add new method for..." not "Update code"
-- Reference issues: "Fix #123: Handle empty files"
+- Reference issues: "Fix #123: Handle empty context messages"

 ---